-Alternatively to address its financing requirements and streamline operational costs, Management is considering the following options:
+Alternatively, to address its financing requirements and streamline operational costs, Management is considering the following options:

-- 1. Potential sale of part of the Company's equity position in Grafoid Inc. (Focus holds 7,800,000 shares in Grafoid Inc. ("Grafoid"); - 2.
-Potential sale of part or all of the Company's shares in Mincom Capital Inc. (Focus currently has 2,500,000 shares of Mincom Capital Inc. (TSX-V: MOI) which is currently trading at \$0.04 (previous close on October 16, 2016 before a temporary halt on trading was imposed pending the close of Mincom with Grafoid) on the TSX-V); - 3.
+- 1. Potential sale of part of the Company's equity position in Grafoid Inc. (Focus holds 7,800,000 shares in Grafoid Inc. ('Grafoid')); - 2.
+Potential sale of part or all of the Company's free trading shares in Mincom Capital Inc. (Focus currently has 2,500,000 shares of Mincom Capital Inc. (TSX-V:MOI) which is currently trading at \$0.04 (previous close on October 16, 2016 before a temporary suspension on trading was imposed pending a material news announcement) on the TSX-V); - 3.
 Potential sale or option of the Company's non-graphite related assets including the Eastmain-Léran/Alta Option and Eastmain-Léran Polymetallic properties in the James Bay territory of northern Québec;